VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning

-$\Gamma$ is an encoding function that maps each coordinate from $\mathbb{R}$ into a high dimensional embedding space $\mathbb{R}^{\rm 2L}$, and is applied separately to each of the coordinate values of trajectory $a$. $pos$ denotes the position.
-We use these functions to map continuous input coordinates into a higher dimensional space to better approximate a higher frequency field function.
+$\Gamma$ is an encoding function that maps each coordinate from $\mathbb{R}$ into a high dimensional embedding space $\mathbb{R}^{2L}$, and is applied separately to each of the coordinate values of trajectory $\bm{a}$. $\rm pos$ denotes the position (referring to the $x$ or $y$ coordinate of waypoint).
+We use these functions to map continuous coordinates into a higher dimensional space to better approximate a higher frequency field function.